seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part13-Turning-Invoices-into-Journal-Entries.md

 }
 ```

 What changed from Part 12: we look up the AR and Income accounts before opening the transaction.
-Everything — invoice insert, invoice line inserts, and the journal entry — is wrapped in one db.transaction.
-Status changed from draft to sent.
-We pass `tx` as the second argument to postJournalEntry so it joins the same transaction.
+Everything — invoice insert, invoice line inserts, and the journal entry — is wrapped in one `db.transaction`.
+Status changed from `draft` to `sent`.
+We pass `tx` as the second argument to `postJournalEntry` so it joins the same transaction.

 ### 5. Test it

-Create a new invoice through /dashboard/invoices/new.
+Create a new invoice through `/dashboard/invoices/new`.
 Check Neon's SQL Editor:
 ```sql
 SELECT * FROM journal_entries ORDER BY created_at DESC LIMIT 1;
 ```
-Copy the id from that row, then:
+Copy the `id` from that row, then:
 ```sql
 SELECT * FROM journal_lines WHERE entry_id = 'PASTE_THE_ID_HERE';
 ```